Energy may give further impetus to U.S. small-cap stocks

 Regulations have “been a big headwind in the last couple of years,” said Anthony Saglimbene, global market strategist at Ameriprise Financial in Troy, Michigan.
 “Easing regulation would benefit small-cap banks.”

-The health care group has benefited from merger activity, including Zoetis Inc’s (ZTS.N) announcement this week to buy Abaxis Inc (ABAX.O).
+The health care group has benefited from merger activity, including Zoetis Inc’s announcement this week to buy Abaxis Inc .

 Health care has been the best-performing sector within the S&P 600 so far this year, up 26.8 percent.